pippinbarr/chesses3/process/to-do.md

 - ~~Dealing with check and checkmate (and making a bad move while in check)~~
 - ~~__NO__ Info panel~~

+# ~~HALVES~~

+- __ABANDONED__
+- What happens when half a piece puts the king in check?
+- What happens when half of one type of piece moves onto half of another type of piece?
+(Could you run out of board real estate if they can't colocate?
+How do you choose which moves if they can?)
+- Maybe you can just only ever move half a piece?
+So halves don't get halved, they just move.
+And a half can't capture a whole, but a whole can capture a half (and a whole), a half can capture a half...?
+- Info panel

 # MEMENTO

+- __NOPE__
+- It's still clever, but can't figure it out yet.